10 Things to do in Granada, Spain (+ map): Best places to visit

 Granada is a historical gem, home to the world-famous Alhambra Palace and its magnificent gardens.
 Immerse yourself in the unique atmosphere of Granada in Andalusia, taste the delicious local food and discover why Granada is one of Spain’s most popular cities.
-Take a look at our travel guide with tips on best things to do in Granada.
+Take a look at our travel guide with tips on things to do in Granada.

 Step back in time in the old Moorish quarter of Albaicín, stroll through some of Spain’s most famous architecture and take in spectacular views of the Alhambra Palace.
 Granada also has an incredibly vibrant culture with bustling squares full of people enjoying traditional tapas and flamenco.